Crisis, disaster and recovery assistance

 Lower Hunter Transport Services

-Subsidised door to door transport for people and carers who find it difficult to use main stream services due to frailty, age, functional disability and for people with no access to a private car or unable to use public transport.
+Subsidised door to door transport for people and carers who find it difficult to use mainstream services due to frailty, age, functional disability and for people with no access to a private car or unable to use public transport.
 For more information contact 4017 9750 or lowerhuntertransport@nccca.com.au

 WorkCover licences

-WorkCover NSW - 13 10 50
+WorkCover NSW 13 10 50

 WorkCover may replace licences at no cost to those affected by a disaster.